alexadamsportfolio/bernoulli-numbers-analytic-continuation/the-math-behind-it.md

 We can assume the the integral interval excludes $t=0$, since the measure of a countable - let alone finite - set is zero.

-[IV] was the method used by another Mathematica program of mine, titled BernoulliFourier.nb, but I accidentally broke the code of that one, and due to its poor results I never bothered to rebuild the program.
+This was the method used by another Mathematica program of mine, titled BernoulliFourier.nb, but I accidentally broke the code of that one, and due to its poor results I never bothered to rebuild the program.
 The derivatives finite-precision Fourier series are very poor at approximating the derivatives of the original function; this is known as the Gibbs phenomenon.
 Thus, Fourier series is not the approach for computation of Bernoulli numbers; for pure mathematics, where we can have sums without an upper bound, it may be more useful.

 $$\textbf{Closing Remarks}$$